Appendix A: Examination Procedures

 6. Document examination conclusions, including a proposed audit component rating, in a memorandum to the EIC that provides report-ready comments for all relevant sections of the report of examination.

 7. Document any guidance to future examiners of the IT audit area.

 8. Organize examination work papers to ensure clear support for significant findings and conclusions.

 TIER II OBJECTIVES AND PROCEDURES

 Tier II questions correspond to URSIT rating areas and can be used to determine where the examiner may rely upon audit work in determining the scope of the IT examination for those areas.

-Examiners should coordinate this coverage with other
+Examiners should coordinate this coverage with other examiners

-procedures found in other IT Handbook booklets.
+found in other IT Handbook booklets.

 1. Determine whether audit procedures for management adequately consider: